reddmetrics/reddmetrics.github.com/_posts/2011-07-08-hodrick-prescott-filter-and-spectral-signals.md

 Normalized Difference Vegetation Index ([NDVI](http://www.glcf.umd.edu/data/ndvi/)) is closely correlated with the health and density of terrestrial vegetation.
-The NDVI data stream, however, is subject to all sorts of problems, including idiosyncratic error due to (among other things) persistent cloud cover.
+The NDVI data stream, however, is subject to all sorts of problems, includign idiosyncratic error due to (among other things) persistent cloud cover.
 We are experimenting with different methods to smooth the time-series over anomalous observations, but we've found that the H-P